Meet Kelly Beins

 Kelly Beins is a seasoned therapist with over 20 years of experience in Occupational Therapy.
 Kelly approaches her work with an intuitive, empathic, and playful style.
 Her analytical and goal-oriented nature enable her to help clients make measurable progress.
 She is warm and personable with a down-to-earth honesty that is appreciated by parents.

 Kelly received her BA in Psychology and her Bachelor of Health Sciences in Occupational Therapy from McMaster University in Hamilton, Ontario, Canada.
 Kelly received her specialty certification in Sensory Integration in 2005, through USC and Western Psychological Services.
 She has an extensive clinical background combining OT and sensory integration with behavioral health interventions, having worked in residential and community mental health settings with children and adolescents who have severe emotional disabilities.
 She has provided school-based services for youth with IEPs and has experience in administration, private practice and consulting around use of OT and sensory interventions across the lifespan.
 Kelly has focused her continuing education in recent years on neuroplasticity as well as interventions for picky eaters and Kelly has presented on various topics related to function at local, state and national levels.
 Kelly’s personal goal with her practice is to continue that ever-changing pursuit of daily life balance as she grows her business and enjoys her life in Frederick, MD with her husband and two daughters.

 “I like being able to work closely with parents in their pursuit of supporting their children.
 I appreciate the independence of private practice and being able to create services that fit best for each individual client.
 Most of all, there is nothing like that look of joy on a child’s face and pride on a parent’s face, when a child does something new for the very first time!”

-Kelly's newsletter is a great resource for parents and OT professionals to learn more about SPD, events, and services.
+Kelly's newsletter is a great resource for OT professionals to learn more about our field.